rundeck/docs/docs/learning/solutions/pagerduty-incident-diagnostics.md

 7. Click the **Select** button next to **API Key** to select your API Key from Key Storage.
 If you used a _User Token API Key_ for PagerDuty, then be sure to modify the email-address as well:
 <br><br>![Edit Job2](@assets/img/solutions-pd-diag-k8s-step-3.png)<br><br>
 8. Click **Save** on the step as well as **Save** on the Job.

+#### Configure Kubernetes Node Source
+In order for the Rundeck Job to target Kubernetes Pods, the Pods should be added into the Rundeck inventory.
+1. Navigate to

 ::: tip Note
 This Rundeck Job is meant to be invoked from PagerDuty, not through the Rundeck GUI.
 There is a hidden Job Option for the PagerDuty Incident ID.
 If you run the Job directly from the Rundeck Interface, the Job will fail on Step 3, as it is expecting to have the PagerDuty incident ID as an input parameter.